CyrusNajmabadi/lang-design/CollectionLiterals.md

 var v4 = Extension.StaticExtensionMethod(...);
 ```

-Note: while the cast syntax traditionally casts or converts a value, that would not be the case for its use here.
+Note 1: while the cast syntax traditionally casts or converts a value, that would not be the case for its use here.
 It would only be used as a lookup mechanism to indicate which extension gets priority.
 Importantly, even with this syntax, extensions themselves are not types.
 For example:

 ```c#
 Extension e1;                   // Not legal.
 Extension is not a type.